Best Australian Wine Regions and Top Wineries

 - How many wineries are there in Swan valley?

 Hence, below is a brief article we compose to answer many of those questions.
 This article influenced by a book written by John Beeson about the Australian wine industry.
 Secondly, we used some of the best Australian wine show reports.
-These are the Sydney Royal Wine Show and Royal Melbourne Wine Awards to rank best wineries.
+These are the Sydney Royal Wine Show and Royal Melbourne Wine Awards to rank the best wineries.

 Melbourne wine region (Victoria)